 Ready to use groups?
 Here's what you need to know.

-How to Create Groups
+How to add to or create Groups

 Many employee groups are first created in the initial import of employees into TeamSense, where groups are included as an optional data field.
 However, once employees are imported, administrators can continue to create groups as they wish.

-How to add & remove employees from existing groups
+How remove employees from existing groups

 How many groups can an employee be in?